 Although the RAF had lost interest in the initial Argosy project, it still needed to replace its aging piston engine fleet of transport planes.

 The Air Ministry drew up a second specification for Armstrong Whitworth to produce a military variant of their AW 65 civil designs in 1959.
-The Air Ministry called for the military variant to serve as a duel purpose transport and troop carrying plane, with the ability of either ferrying a cargo load of up to 29,000 lb or being able to transport 69 troops plus 48 stretcher cases and medical provisions.
+The Air Ministry called for the military variant to serve as a duel purpose transport and troop carrying plane, with the ability to either ferry a cargo load of up to 29,000 lb or to transport 69 troops plus 48 stretcher cases and medical provisions.

 The specification for the cargo load was intended to allow the Argosy to carry armoured cars such as the Alvis Saracen and the Daimler Ferret to overseas British bases and combat zones.

 Armstrong Whitworth decided to create the new military version in tandem with their civilian design and it was designated as the AW 660.
 They wanted the new design to feature a quick loading time that would save having to use cranes, pallets and wide loading containers to load and contain the cargo.